jkitzes/datasci-lessons/lessons/jk-python/reproducible_workflow.md

 1. Create a clear and useful directory structure for our project.
 2. Set up (and use) Git to track our changes.
 3. Add the raw data to our project.
-4. Write our code to perform the analysis, including tests.
+4. Write the core "scientific code" to perform the analysis, including tests.
+5. Create a "runall" script to generate results for our specific project.
-5. Push the button and watch the magic.
+6. Push the button and watch the magic.

 One final note - the workflow that we're following here is just a suggestion.
 Organizing code and data is an art, and a room of 100 scientists will give you